keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 Senses: Darkvision 60ft, Passive perception 16
 PB +3

-**Unarmored Defense.** While the monk is wearing no armor and wielding no shield, its AC includes its Wisdom modifier.
+**Unarmored Defense.** While Aiwin is wearing no armor and wielding no shield, its AC includes its Wisdom modifier.
-**Agile Parry.** When the monk makes an attack as a part of their multiattack, they gain a +2 bonus to their AC until the beginning of their next turn.
+**Agile Parry.** When Aiwin makes an attack as a part of their multiattack, they gain a +2 bonus to their AC until the beginning of their next turn.

 **Actions.**